Lang Park: NSWRL/ARL years

 In 1994, the stadium's name was changed to Suncorp Stadium, when naming sponsorship was attained by Queensland financial institution, Suncorp.
-The venue is currently managed by AEG Ogden.
+Also in 1994, the Western Stand was built, replacing the Frank Burke Stand.
 On 25 May 1997, the 1996/1997 National Soccer League Grand final was played in front of then a capacity crowd of 40,446, where the Brisbane Strikers FC defeated Sydney United FC 2–0.